IowaDave/DGS_3231/README.md

 # DGS_3231
-A registers-based approach to managing an accurate Real Time Clock
+A fresh approach to managing the DS3231 Real Time Clock

-This library takes a fresh approach to writing Arduino code for a DS3231 Real Time Clock module.
+This library adds some resources that may be hard to find in other libraries supporting the super-accurate DS3231 Real Time Clock module.
 For the sake of simplicity and transparency:

 * A copy of the hardware registers inside the device is downloaded to local storage in the Arduino.
 * Macros make every field in the device registers explicitly available to the code writer.